joandrsn/mhci-exam/output/single.md

 ## What is the difference between basic and complex experiments in terms of number of variables and used statistical techniques?

+-   Basic: One independent variable, minimum 2 levels
+-   Complex: More than two independent variables. minimum 2 levels.

 ## What are the differences between between-subjects and within-subjects designs?

+-   Between-
-## What are their advantages and disadvantages?
+-   Between-group designs: Different participants experience the conditions ## What are their advantages and disadvantages?